todo-make-username/todo-make-username/README.md

 <p align="center">
   <em>
     Hey Everyone!
 I'm Matt, a software developer.
-Welcome to my personal projects page where I work on replicating game systems for fun.
+Welcome to my personal page!
   </em>
 </p>

 <br>

 ### About Me:<br>
-💡 &nbsp; I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp; I like to explore new technologies and develop software solutions and quick hacks\
-🎓 &nbsp; I Graduated from the University of San Antonio with a Bachelor's in Computer Science.\
+🎓 &nbsp; I Graduated from the University of San Antonio with a Bachelor's in Computer Science\
-☁️ &nbsp; My personal goal is to eventually release my own game.
+👀 &nbsp; I enjoy dissecting and replicating various mechanics from video games in my free time

 <!---
 <details>